-Brownlee LLP Managing Partner Rodd Thorkelsson is a senior commercial lawyer whose main practice areas are focused on real estate and development; infrastructure and utilities, including public-private partnerships and regional service delivery; telecommunications; and alternative and sustainable energy.
+Brownlee LLP Partner Rodd Thorkelsson is a senior commercial lawyer whose main practice areas are focused on real estate and development; infrastructure and utilities, including public-private partnerships and regional service delivery; telecommunications; and alternative and sustainable energy.

 Why hire Rodd?